 Olympic View Community Church of the Brethren, Seattle, WA

 As a Greening Congregation, Olympic View Community seeks to express their love for God by showing reverence for the Earth and all of its creatures.
-Toward this end, they seek a greater understanding of the right relationship between humans and creation.
-Olympic View intends to steward the Earth’s resources more justly and sustainably.
 By replacing the south lawn with drought-tolerant plants, Olympic View has incorporated stewardship into the church’s landscaping.
 Olympic View continues to evaluate ways to green their building and facilities, including replacing old toilets with high efficiency ones and replacing cleaning supplies with eco-friendly alternatives.
 In recent years, the congregation has also been active in the community's efforts to combat the shipment of dirty coal overseas from Washington ports.

 Plymouth Congregational United Church of Christ, Seattle, WA